OtsoSoftware/FloppyVPN/FloppyVPN-server/vpn/linux_server_setup/Linux server vpn installation guide.md

 # Setup forwarding
 sysctl -w net.ipv4.conf.all.forwarding=1

+### if ipv6 supported:
 sysctl -w net.ipv6.conf.all.forwarding=1

 sysctl -p

-# From now, either go and blast software which will handle things itself from now on,
-# or continue reading to do things manually by script or manually
+# From now, either go and blast floppyvpn vpn server software which will handle things itself from now on, or continue reading to learn how stuff is done

-# Use script to create server and client configs
+# Use script to create sample server and client configs
 *use script*

 # Launch awg0